michelle-lahde/legal-operations-analysis/findings.md

 - Total actual spend: ~$1.1T
 - **Cost leakage: ~$1.08T (this is the total overrun across the firm)**
 - This is unsustainable without major pricing corrections

+### Python Analysis Validation:
+The `legal_ops_eda.ipynb` notebook's correlation analysis tested whether cost overruns are predictable from case characteristics.
+Result: **Weak correlations across all metrics** (budgeted cost, cycle time, hours worked—all < 0.3 correlation with overrun %).
+This empirically confirms that overruns are **NOT driven by identifiable case traits**.
+The Python analysis also grouped cases into clusters and found that **even within similar cost/duration groups, overrun variance remains high**, further proving the issue is systemic (process/estimation) rather than case-specific.
+No cluster predictably avoids overruns.

 ### Business Impact: